|

 Jean Harlow spells hers with a "J".

-"It's about that girl, Sheila Reller," I said.
+"It's about that girl,

-Uncle Joe's face puckered and his eyes scanned the barn as if he
+his eyes scanned the barn as if he

 was looking for a place to hide.
 I guess what Sheila's father did to her